habitat-sh/habitat/www/source/docs/habitat-cli.html.md

     --listen-ctl <LISTEN_CTL>              The listen address for the Control Gateway.
 If not specified, the value will be taken from the HAB_LISTEN_CTL environment variable if defined. default: 127.0.0.1:9632]
     --listen-gossip <LISTEN_GOSSIP>        The listen address for the Gossip System Gateway.
 If not specified, the value will be taken from the HAB_LISTEN_GOSSIP environment variable if defined. [default: 0.0.0.0:9638]
     --listen-http <LISTEN_HTTP>            The listen address for the HTTP Gateway.
 If not specified, the value will be taken from the HAB_LISTEN_HTTP environment variable if defined. default: 0.0.0.0:9631]
-    --override-name <NAME>                 The name of the Supervisor if launching more than one [default: default] --org <ORGANIZATION>                   The organization that the Supervisor and its subsequent services are part of [default: default]
+    --org <ORGANIZATION>                   The organization that the Supervisor and its subsequent services are part of [default: default]
     --peer <PEER>...
 The listen address of one or more initial peers (IP[:PORT]) --peer-watch-file <PEER_WATCH_FILE>    Watch this file for connecting to the ring